monsoonmaelstrom/book2/book2.md

 I fight the knee-jerk reaction to tell her not to do that.
 It’s going to be a while before I’m going to be able to see her asleep without worrying.
 I run a hand over her hair.

 “Would you be terribly upset if I killed him?”
-I ask just to keep her talking.
+I ask to keep her talking.

 “No,” she sighs.
 “He’s your brother too.
 You can kill him if you want.”